ndotb/blazor-fluxor/docs/README.md

 - Change versioning scheme to match the Blazor approach (increment minor version per release)
 - Make BrowserInterop an injected service
 - Ensure DisposableCallback can only be disposed once
-- Change Store.Features from IEnumerable<IFeature> to IReadonlyDictionary<string, Feature> for fast lookup and prevention of duplicate keys
+- Change Store.Features from IEnumerable&lt;IFeature&gt; to IReadonlyDictionary&lt;string, Feature&gt; for fast lookup and prevention of duplicate keys
 - Make Store.BeginInternalMiddlewareChange re-entrant
 - Fix NullReferenceException that could occur when Middleware returned null from IMiddleware.AfterDispatch